from Emily Bednarz, Managing Editor

 This poem was created by:

-Laurie Aikin, Susan J. Atkinson, Lucy Bacon, Jody Baltessen, Joelle Barron, Deborah Beauchamp, Tracy Biggar, Barbara Black, Yvonne Blomer, Carolyn Boll, Eddy Boudel Tan, Virginia Boudreau, Rita Bozi, Sue Bracken, Kate Braid, Dolores Brent, Jan Buley, Pam Bustin, Heather Cadsby, Carroll Calder, Louise Carson, Dell Catherall, Guy Chambers, Myrl Coulter, Maxine Cowan, Donna D’Amour, Heather Davidson, Sandra Davies, Pamela Dillon, Tricia Dower, Haley Down, Katherin Edwards, Kim Fahner, Eufemia Fantetti, Julie Filion, Ingrid Fischer, Suzanne Foreman, Pauline Gauthier, Allison Gibson, Susan Gillis, Beth Girard, Susan Glickman, Georgina Green, Mary Anne Griffiths, Leesa Hanna, Koreen Heaver, Crystal Hurdle, Maureen Hynes, Richard Johnson, Bruce Johnstone, Nancy Jones, Frederick Kraenzel, Fiona Tinwei Lam, Ted Landrum, Genevieve Lehr, James Li, Linda Light, Maya Linsley, Jockie Loomer-Kruger, Carolynn Loopstra, Ralph Lucas, Colette Maitland, Catherine Malvern, Monika R. Martyn, Jenn Marx, John Colin McKenna, Lis McLoughlin, Jane Mellor, Robert Menzies, Susana Molinolo, Cindy Morris, Carol Motuz, kjmunro, Katie Mussellam, Leland Nicholas, Sandra Nicholls, Nicole Nigro, Morgan O’Connor, James Owens, Linda Pearce, John Potter, Heather Rath, Frances Roberts Reilly, Cynthia Robins, Kate Rogers, Bernadette Rule, Aaron Schneider, Linda Schueler, Josée Sigouin, Marlan Siren, Sue Sorensen, Carol A. Stephen, Eleanor Sudak, Roger Suffling, Judy Tate Barlow, Peter Taylor, Carolyne Topdjian, Danuta Valleau, John Vardon, Holly Veale, Owen Wagg, Michelle Weglarz, Valerie White, Erin Wilson, and Elana Wolff.
+Laurie Aikin, Susan J. Atkinson, Lucy Bacon, Jody Baltessen, Joelle Barron, Deborah Beauchamp, Tracy Biggar, Barbara Black, Yvonne Blomer, Carolyn Boll, Eddy Boudel Tan, Virginia Boudreau, Rita Bozi, Sue Bracken, Kate Braid, Dolores Brent, Jan Buley, Pam Bustin, Heather Cadsby, Carroll Calder, Louise Carson, Dell Catherall, Guy Chambers, Myrl Coulter, Maxine Cowan, Donna D’Amour, Heather Davidson, Sandra Davies, Pamela Dillon, Tricia Dower, Haley Down, Katherin Edwards, Kim Fahner, Eufemia Fantetti, Julie Filion, Ingrid Fischer, Suzanne Foreman, Pauline Gauthier, Allison Gibson, Susan Gillis, Beth Girard, Susan Glickman, Georgina Green, Mary Anne Griffiths, Leesa Hanna, Koreen Heaver, Crystal Hurdle, Maureen Hynes, Richard Johnson, Bruce Johnstone, Nancy Jones, Frederick Kraenzel, Fiona Tinwei Lam, Ted Landrum, Genevieve Lehr, James Li, Linda Light, Maya Linsley, Jockie Loomer-Kruger, Carolynn Loopstra, Ralph Lucas, Colette Maitland, Catherine Malvern, Monika R. Martyn, Jenn Marx, John Colin McKenna, Lis McLoughlin, Jane Mellor, Caroline Menzies, Robert Menzies, Susana Molinolo, Cindy Morris, Carol Motuz, kjmunro, Katie Mussellam, Leland Nicholas, Sandra Nicholls, Nicole Nigro, Morgan O’Connor, James Owens, Linda Pearce, John Potter, Heather Rath, Frances Roberts Reilly, Cynthia Robins, Kate Rogers, Bernadette Rule, Aaron Schneider, Linda Schueler, Josée Sigouin, Marlan Siren, Sue Sorensen, Carol A. Stephen, Eleanor Sudak, Roger Suffling, Judy Tate Barlow, Peter Taylor, Carolyne Topdjian, Danuta Valleau, John Vardon, Holly Veale, Owen Wagg, Michelle Weglarz, Valerie White, Erin Wilson, and Elana Wolff.